rossclark24/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ## Response Time

 From Monday to Friday, I work to respond to all emails (and Slack messages, GitHub pull requests, etc.) within 24 hours.
-I am slower to respond on weekends and may not get back to you until Monday.
-Most of your assessments are due on Sundays, so please keep this in mind!
+I may be slower to respond on weekends and may not be able to get back to you until Monday.
+Most of your assessments will be due on Sundays, so please keep this in mind!
 In return, I ask that you check Canvas, Slack, and other class platforms on a regular basis and that you respond to my messages within 48 hours.

-## Office Hours
+# Office Hours

-In my office or on Zoom:
+##In my office or on Zoom:

 - Monday, 1pm to 3pm
 - Tuesday, 1pm to 3pm